fusepoolP3/overall-architecture/data-transformer-api.md

 ##Transformers

-An Transformation Service is represented by an dereferenceable URI representing a resource of type fp:ExctractionService
+An Transformation Service is represented by an dereferenceable URI representing a resource of type trans:Transformer

 A GET request of the resource will return a description of the service.
 At least text/turle must be supported as format to describe the resource.
 A POST request does the actual transformation of the data.